eilvelia/ocaml-kdl/GRAMMAR.md

 while `ocaml-kdl` allows it.
 Everything valid by the KDL spec should also be valid in `ocaml-kdl`, but the opposite is not always true.

-The original grammar is made mostly for recursive descent parsers without a separate lexical analyzer.
+The original grammar seems to be made mostly for top-down parsers.